zeki-kadiroglu/wheather/README.md

 * Secondly, install the requirement.txt, by using `pip install -r requirements.txt`
 * Then use this command under the wheather directory: `python3 main.py`

+## Clarification:
+* `External Service module` retrieves data from remote URL.
+* Whenever starts the app, DataBase is updated thanks to this module.

 ## Test Endpoints:
 * There are 3 different end points.
 They can be tested on `Postman`
 ### Used body request entities and their definition